Bearer/bearer/docs/docs.md

 - [Set up Bearer CLI locally to contribute code](/contributing/code/)
 - [Help improve and apply fixes to the documentation](/contributing/docs/)
 - [Add new recipes to Bearer CLI's database](/contributing/recipes/)

+## Cygives

+Bearer is part of [Cygives](https://cycode.com/cygives/), the community hub for free & open developer security tools.